daniel-simpson/blog/content/posts/2009-06-18---iis-domino-xpages.md

 - "domino"
 - "iis"
 - "xpages"
-description: "I have come across an issue when using IIS as the HTTP front end to Domino where XPages fails to work."
+description: "I have come across an issue when using IIS as the HTTP front end to Domino where XPages fails to work."
 ---
 I have come across an issue when using IIS as the HTTP front end to Domino where XPages fails to work.